 Females may participate by convincing an Acree-surnamed male relative (grandfather, father, brother, uncle or cousin) to provide requisite Y-DNA for testing as a representative of her line.
 Our several female participants, as interested family historians, have arranged and financed tests of their surrogates.

-Our project works in tandem with the Acree One-Name Study at the Guild of One-Name Studies.
+Our project works in tandem with the Acree One-Name Study at the Guild of One-Name Studies, which can be seen by clicking the following link:

 The Acree surname is uncommon in the U.S. and is rare elsewhere.
 According to the census, there were about 7,400 individuals with the surnames Acree, Acre, Acrey, Akre, Acra, Akrey, Acrea and Akrie resident in the U.S. in the year 2000, nearly two-thirds of whom spelled their name Acree.
 The more numerous individuals having Acker/Aker/Eaker surnames appear to have primarily Germanic/Scandinavian origins, but those surnames also arose independently in the British Isles and may be related historically to the evolution of the Acree surname.
-See:
+For discussion of our surname's evolution click the following link:

 Most of the Acrees born in the U.S. who have successfully traced their lineages descend from residents of colonial Virginia and Maryland who usually spelled their surname Acre but often appeared in documents using phonetically similar names, in an era when spelling consistency was unimportant.

 Our project is finding that the majority of the Acrees living in the U.S. descend from William Acre(e) (c1710-c1767) who lived in Hanover Co., Virginia.
 His origin is unknown, but he most likely emigrated to America from the English/Scottish border area about 1730.
-For fuller discussion, see:
+For discussion of what is known about earlier Acrees, their immigration to America, and their deep ancestry, click the following link:

 It is generally accepted that William had five sons: